Raducanu reaches US Open semi-finals

 After coming through three qualifying matches to reach the main draw, Raducanu is yet to drop a set in her eight matches at Flushing Meadows.

+With her run in New York, Raducanu has recorded several notable achievements, including becoming:

-She is the first qualifier to reach the last four at Flushing Meadows.
+- the first qualifier to reach the last four at Flushing Meadows

+- the first British woman to reach a US Open semi-final since Jo Durie in 1983

+- the youngest British woman to reach a Grand Slam semi-final for 46 years

-After sealing victory with her first match point, Raducanu clasped her head with her hands before Olympic champion Bencic sportingly came around the net warmly embrace the victor.
+When she sealed victory with her first match point, Raducanu clasped her head with her hands before Olympic champion Bencic sportingly came around the net to warmly embrace the victor.

 A beaming smile broke out across the Briton's face as she pointed to her team - in a mixture of shock and celebration - and contemplated what she had just achieved on Arthur Ashe Stadium.